EkaterinaBolotskaya/EQcycle_polylinear/README.md

 ### *Analytical solutions_DSWIS*
 Analytically solves the 1D dynamic spring slider equation with a double slip weakening with initial strengthening (DSWIS) failure law (2).
 Shows full analytic solutions for each segment with initial conditions from the previous segment.
 ### *DSWIS_analytical_solutions_and_plots*
 Mostly analytically (the equation to find the duration of different phases does not have analytical solutions, thus we solve for them numerically) solves eq.
-(1) with DSWIS (2) and produces plots for a single set of failure law parameters: energy curves, phase diagrams, slip rate and slip vs. time for several earthquake cycles, slip and slip rate plot for different phases separately.
+(1) with DSWIS (2) and produces plots for a single set of failure law parameters: energy curves, phase diagrams, slip rate and slip vs. time for several earthquake cycles, slip and slip rate plot for different phases separately, spectra.
 ### *DSWIS_multiple_analytical_solutions_and_plots*
 Mostly analytically (same as above) solves eq.
 (1) with DSWIS (2) and produces plots for several sets of failure law parameters (with the same axis scales) for comparison.
-Different sets of parameters (3 to 6 failure laws) are given as examples.
+Different sets of parameters (3 to 8 failure laws) are given as examples.
+### *Frequency_lower_bound_analytical*
+Estimates the lower bound on frequency of the oscillatoric solution of block slip with poly-linear friction for a range of fault lengths and slip-weakening distances, assuming the block goes through a single oscillation during the weakening process.

 ## Reference
 Please refer the following article if you use EQcycle_polylinear for your research: